JEFH507/org-chart-goose-orchestrator/docs/product/mvp.md

 ## Dependencies

-Note: For the MVP implementation choices that keep ops low and align with Goose v1.12.00, see “Appendix A — MVP implementation choices (PO alignment)” in requirements.md.
+Note: For the MVP implementation choices that keep ops low and align with goose v1.12.00, see “Appendix A — MVP implementation choices (PO alignment)” in requirements.md.
 - productdescription.md (value pillars)
 - requirements.md (PO output)
 - plan.mmd (Planner output)